techbabette/ReactJSONForm/README.md

 ## Technologies used

-The frontend is based on React and it's various libraries, [the backend](https://github.com/techbabette/FormifyBackend) is comprised of a main Laravel service and a NodeJS microservice, the backend services communicate using RabbitMQ and take advantage of Redis for caching.
+The frontend is based on React and its various libraries, [the backend](https://github.com/techbabette/FormifyBackend) is comprised of a main Laravel service and a NodeJS microservice, the backend services communicate using RabbitMQ and take advantage of Redis for caching.

 ## Running